B

 Appearance

 Blue Andalusian chickens come in three colors: black, blue, and splash.
 The splash variation is nearly white, with irregular splashes of slate-blue or black throughout its plumage.
-Depending on the color of the parents, the probability of the offspring being blue, black, or splash can be pretty easily determined.
+Depending on the color of the parents, the probability of the offspring being blue, black, or splash can be determined pretty easily.
 To fully understand how this bird inherits its coloration, one must understand a little bit about genetics.
 Don’t worry, we’ll keep this to the most basic level.

 You may remember learning about Gregor Mendel and his famous pea plants in a high school science class.
 In Mendel’s experiments, when pea plants with red flowers were bred with pea plants with white flowers, the resulting plants all had pink flowers.
 This is called incomplete dominance, meaning that neither the red gene nor the white gene was completely dominant over the other, so the offspring all had a color somewhere in the middle.
 The same thing happens with Blue Andalusian chickens.